vrsttl/eslint-plugin-granular-selectors/README.md

 5. **Auto-fixing**: Automatically converts destructured selectors to granular ones
 6. **Flexible Selector Matching**: Works with any function matching the pattern `use*Selector*`
 7. **Code Style Preservation**: Automatically detects and preserves ES5 or ES6+ syntax
+8. **TypeScript Support**: Preserves type annotations in the generated code

 ## How It Works